 You’ll also have the benefit of seeing how others are getting along with all of this.
 Having the sense that it’s not just you that has problems with one habit or another can be incredibly beneficial.
 Conversely, you’ll likely also see that in some aspects you are doing great while others have more struggle with the same.
 People bond while overcoming obstacles together, and become more resilient to obstacles as a group.

 Learning and practice is not a steady upward slope, it’s a roller coaster of ups and downs.
 Sometimes those ups and downs match with other people in the group, and sometimes it won’t.
 One week, you’ll be flying high while your friend is dipping down, and vice versa.
 It’s great to be able to give help when you can and receive help when you need it.
 That’s what a good community is for.

-What This Looks Like in 20 Weeks
+What This Looks Like over a Few Months

 So, clearly our approach involves a lot of practice, intense skill development, and even clarifying what really matters to you.
 It’s work.
 So why is it worth it?